luantty2/pheromone_keyboard/readme.md

 Firstly, let's configure our keyboard as a midi input device in FL studio, go to options -> MIDI settings, click 'enable' button if 'pheromone' is shown here.

-If you want to use slider to control the master volume, right click on the master volume icon, and select 'link to controller', move the slider on your keyboard then they should be automatically bound together.
+If you want to use slider to control the master volume in Fl Studio, right click on the master volume icon, and select 'link to controller', move the slider on your keyboard then they should be automatically bound together.

 ## Layer switching hack